antitoxic/signali/README.md

 #### Specificity
  - Sensitive settings and those specific to deployment are retrieved from ENV variables or `.django` file in the `env` directory
- - If you are making a deployment you shouldn't have to modify the `src` directory.
+ - If you are simply making a deployment you shouldn't have to modify the `src` directory.
 The `env` directory holds all environment-specific settings.
 If this is not the case please open an issue or submit a pull request.
 Changing things in `src` should only happen when you want to change the functionality of the project
  - `env` directory holds settings specific to deployment environment: